Entrepreneurial Institute

 Building it doesn't mean they will come

 Selling direct to customers may be an appropriate approach, but it is very likely only one aspect of a complete GTM strategy.
 A comprehensive strategy identifies which target customers will be reached via what channel, with coordinated marketing campaigns, and corresponding budgets allocated.
-It’s also important to define the metrics by which you’ll assess the effectiveness of each approach, including evaluating the potential for joining the Two Comma Club, which signifies achieving significant revenue milestones and exemplifies business success in the online marketplace.
+Sell your Amazon business if you're looking to capitalize on the value you've built and shift to a new venture or investment.
+This can provide a lucrative exit strategy, especially if your business has strong brand recognition and consistent revenue streams.
+It’s also important to define the metrics by which you’ll assess the effectiveness of each approach.

 The same is true for finding channels and partners.
 When identifying channels and partnerships, explore different collections of customers (for example, PTAs might do bulk purchasing for parents, professional associations often make purchases for their memberships, or alumni associations for their members).
 Each channel requires a value proposition (for example, why is it beneficial for the channel or partner) and should be targeted with specific marketing campaigns.
+For instance, if you partner with Kawana Signs, you can leverage their large format printing services at Kawana Signs to create eye-catching promotional materials that attract attention and convey your message effectively.
 The most successful partnerships are win/win propositions, where each side obtains clearly measurable benefits.

 Partner/Channel Discovery is as important as customer discovery.
 Building something you know people want (having validated your hypothesis), but not finding an effective way of letting them know about it or getting it to them leads to costly frustration.
 So get out of the building to find your customers, partners, and best channels for your products/services.